SecondeJK/personal/Devplan.md

 08/03/2016:
 Sandbox Symfony is installed and uploaded to GIT.
 Revisiting training from Inviqua to go through the Symfony getting stated guide.

+20/04/2016:
+Work started to create a form to take HTTP POST data and turn it into an object.

 ### 2. PHP Unit ###

 I tried Netbeans integration with this and it was very confusing, and contradicted PHPunit's own Implimentation guidelines.
 PHPUnit out the box is seems the best route.
 I can't get it to work, I need an create an application specifically to write unit tests.